Netstat is used to display active TCP connections and related listening ports in the computer or system. Actually, there are more features provided by

 We can use

--p ipv6 option to filter and show only IPv6 connections.
+-p ipv6 option to filter and show only IPv6 connections about the netstat command.

 > netstat -p ipv6

 netstat command provides a lot of statistical information about the network stack.
-These statistics provides detailed metrics about protocols.
-We can list these statistical information with
+These statistics provide detailed metrics about protocols.
+We can list this statistical information with

 > netstat -s